Mobile phone versionWhat is this?

 Illness phobia

 Why do many of us feel uncomfortable in the presence of a sick person?
-Is it some irrational fear?
+Is it an irrational fear?

-A good start to overcome such a phobia would be to use the phrase 'person with sickness' rather than 'sick person'.
+A good start to overcome such a phobia would be to say 'person with sickness' rather than 'sick person'.
 Putting the 'person' first immediately helps put things into perspective and removes some of the stigma borne by sick people.
 (Oops!
 I mean 'people with sickness'.)

 Illness phobia

 A phobia is an irrational fear of something, leading to a compelling desire to avoid it.
-People with an illness phobia often go on to develop hypochondriasis, mistakenly believing they are ill.
+People with an illness phobia often go on to develop hypochondriasis, mistakenly believing they have caught the illness.

 Religion encourages illness phobia

 In fact if we extrapolate such 'logic', everybody should avoid everybody else and live like a hermit.
-But such isolation makes 'loving' somebody a bit difficult, and we are told to love our neighbours3.
+But such isolation makes 'loving' somebody a bit difficult, and we are told to "love our neighbours".

-The Bible4 says how Jesus healed a man's sickness and then told him "sin no more", implying that sin had caused the sickness.
-Fearing God and shunning evil "will bring health to your body and nourishment to your bones"5.
+The Bible. says how Jesus healed a man's sickness and then told him "sin no more", implying that sin had caused the sickness.
+Fearing God and shunning evil "will bring health to your body and nourishment to your bones".

-Sin can rot the bones6.
-A broken bone can heal itself quite well, but avascular necrosis (bone rot) may require hip replacement surgery.
-Modern medicine ascribes bone rot to many things, such as hypertension, vasculitis, thrombosis, rheumatoid arthritis and several other ailments.
+Sin can rot the bones.
+A doctor can explain how a broken bone can heal itself quite well, but avascular necrosis (bone rot) may require hip replacement surgery.
+Modern medicine blames bone rot on many things, such as hypertension, vasculitis, thrombosis, rheumatoid arthritis and several other ailments.
 Sin, per se, is notably absent from the list.

 The Church has often been the first to introduce advanced medical practices to developing countries and most religious charities focus of medical care.
 Churches also promote their religious message of spiritual salvation.
-However, they often forget to distinguish between physical and spiritual illness, and this helps perpetuate discrimination against people with sickness.
+If the Church could take a similar lead and increase its teaching to young people that physical and spiritual illness differs, perhaps that will diminish discrimination against people with sickness.

 Curing the phobia

-And the illness phobia illness we've been suffering is gone.
+And the illness phobia illness you've been suffering is gone.

 Sin is contagious: Hag.
 2:11-13, Lev.
 11, 12, 13, 14, 15, 16